playermissile/scrolling_tutorial/index.rst

 *buffer zone* display list instruction: it renders scan lines up to and including that value.

-In the first example, ``VSCROL`` is zero.
+In the first example, ``VSCROL = 0``.
 ANTIC mode 4 lines are 8 scan lines tall, and for scrolling purposes the height of a mode line is enumerated from 0, so an 8 scan line tall text mode has scan lines numbered 0 through 7.
 For the example, the rendering of line A starts at scan line zero of the text mode.
 The buffer zone mode 2 line that is only rendered with a single scan line: it stopped rendering after rendering scan line zero of that mode 2 line.

 The second example uses ``VSCROL`` set to 4, here shown in detail: